 There are all sorts of small business tax deductions out there.
-Some are universal, which means they can be claimed by people in just about any line of work.
-Others are more specific to your industry, in this case, tax deductions for self-employed hair stylists.
+Some are universal, which means people can claim them in just about any line of work, but this post focuses on tax deductions for self-employed hair stylists and barbers.

 1. Tools and supplies

 When it comes to hair stylist tax deductions, tools and supplies may be the easiest and most common option.
 Items can include scissors, smocks, shampoo and conditioner, blow dryers, sinks, mirrors and styling chairs.

 All your tools of the trade, from combs to clippers, are likely deductible.
 Just make sure to keep your receipts in case you get audited.

 Car expenses like gas, parking and mileage can be tax write-offs if they are directly related to your travel for work, excluding commuting.
 If you take public transportation, your expenses are similarly deductible.

 This is good news if you have a mobile hairdressing business or if you’re on a work-related errand like a supply run.
 You can deduct certain things like purchasing your vehicle, gas, insurance, licensing, tolls, parking and even your car’s depreciating value.